szkjn/your-farthest-neighbour/README.md

-# Interactive Art Installation - Real-Time Face Opposite Finder
+# Meet Your Farthest Neighbour

-Real-time art installation that finds the "farthest neighbor face" from a dataset using Oak D Lite camera.
+Real-time installation that finds the "farthest neighbor face" from a dataset using Oak D Lite camera.

 ## Setup